 Warranties.
 We have recognized a reserve for warranties on our products equal to our estimate of the actual costs to be incurred in connection with our performance under the warranties.
 Generally, estimates are based on historical experience taking into account known or expected changes.
 If we would become aware of an increase in our estimated warranty costs, additional reserves may become necessary, resulting in an increase in costs of goods sold.
-We do not believe there is a reasonable likelihood that there will be a material change in the future estimates or assumptions we use to determine our reserve for warranties.
-As of April 26, 2008 and April 28, 2007, we had \$12.4 million and \$10.5 million reserved for warranty costs, respectively.
+Other than as described in Note 14 in the Notes to the Consolidated Financial Statements, we do not believe there is a reasonable likelihood that there will be a material change in the future estimates or assumptions we use to determine our reserve for warranties.
+As of May 2, 2009 and April 26, 2008, we had \$19.8 million and \$12.4 million reserved for warranty costs, respectively.

 Extended warranty and product maintenance.
 We recognize deferred revenue related to separately priced extended warranty and product maintenance agreements.
 The deferred revenue is recognized ratably over the contractual term.
 If we would become aware of an increase in our estimated costs under these agreements in excess of our deferred revenue, additional reserves may be necessary, resulting in an increase in costs of goods sold.
 In determining if additional reserves are necessary, we examine cost trends on the contracts and other information and compare that to the deferred revenue.
 We do not believe there is a reasonable likelihood that there will be a material change in the future estimates or assumptions we use to determine estimated costs under these agreements.
-As of April 26, 2008 and April 28, 2007, we had \$7.0 million and \$5.3 million of deferred revenue related to extended warranty and product maintenance, respectively.
+As of May 2, 2009 and April 26, 2008, we had \$9.5 million and \$7.0 million of deferred revenue related to extended warranty and product maintenance, respectively.